Engin-Boot/capture-behavior-of-a-visit-counter-travikumar201/needs-facilities.md

   Given that there is a sensor at the entry door and it increments by one when someone enters

-  When the visitor count for each day is recorded accurately
+  When I keep checking the visitor count for each day

-  Then visitor trend for the week is calculated
+  Then we get a visitor trend for the week

 Scenario: Alert when seating capacity is full

-  Given that there is a sensor at the entry door that counts number of people
+  Given that there is a sensor at the entry door that counts the number of people

   When the count from sensor equals to the seating capacity of the room